 I/O-bound code (web servers, database queries, file operations) sees little improvement because threads already release the GIL during I/O waits in standard Python.
 Test your specific workload before committing to no-GIL builds in development environments.

-Testing Free-Threaded Performance
+Test Free-Threaded Python 3.13 Performance

 To measure if no-GIL actually helps your workload, create a simple multi-threaded benchmark and run it on both standard and free-threaded Python 3.13: